microsoft/FluidFramework/packages/runtime/test-runtime-utils/api-report/test-runtime-utils.api.md

 import { ITreeEntry } from '@fluidframework/protocol-definitions';
 import { IUser } from '@fluidframework/protocol-definitions';
 import { MessageType } from '@fluidframework/protocol-definitions';
-import { OpSpaceCompressedId } from '@fluidframework/runtime-definitions';
 import { ReadOnlyInfo } from '@fluidframework/container-definitions';
 import { ScopeType } from '@fluidframework/protocol-definitions';
-import { SerializedIdCompressorWithNoSession } from '@fluidframework/runtime-definitions';
-import { SerializedIdCompressorWithOngoingSession } from '@fluidframework/runtime-definitions';
-import { SessionId } from '@fluidframework/runtime-definitions';
-import { SessionSpaceCompressedId } from '@fluidframework/runtime-definitions';
-import { StableId } from '@fluidframework/runtime-definitions';
 import { TypedEventEmitter } from '@fluid-internal/client-utils';
 import { VisibilityState } from '@fluidframework/runtime-definitions';